ticki/mu/README.md

 opening a PDF viewer (e.g. in some sort of presentation mode, as `zathura` implements) for viewing card, and therefore will just view your rendered TeX file.
-- _Memory cards sit in the file system instead of a database:_ One major issue with Anki is how memory cards are stored in a database file, which in particular means that you cannot keep your cards in a Git repository.
+- _Flashcards sit in the file system instead of a database:_ One major issue with Anki is how flashcards are stored in a database file, which in particular means that you cannot keep your cards in a Git repository.
 - _Editing is done in your editor of choice:_ Somewhat adjacent to the previous point, I found that the Anki editor encouraged laziness, because I could not use my editor of choice when creating and editing cards.
 When I have increased